MADE-Apps/legerity/docs/POP.md

 # Page Object Pattern (POP)

-The goal of the page object pattern is to use page objects to abstract page information away from your tests.
-Ideally, they will store all your selectors to find UI elements that a page is aware of and actions that are capable of the page.
+The goal of the page object pattern is to use page objects to extract page interactions from your tests.
+Ideally, they will store all your selectors to find UI elements and their interactions for a page.

 ## BasePage.cs

 As a part of the Legerity framework, we provide a [`BasePage`](../src/Legerity/Pages/BasePage.cs) class which is a starting point for creating pages for your application.

-Our Windows Alarms And Clock sample project provides an easy to understand example of how to implement a page within your tests in the form of the [EditAlarmPage](../samples/WindowsAlarmsAndClock/Pages/EditAlarmPage.cs).
+The Windows Alarms And Clock sample project provides an easy-to-understand example of how to implement a page within your tests.
+Take a look at the [EditAlarmPage](../samples/WindowsAlarmsAndClock/Pages/EditAlarmPage.cs) to get started.

 ### Trait

 Each page has a trait.
-This is a UI element which is always displayed on this page.
+This is a UI element that is always displayed on this page.
 This can often be tied to a **title** element for the view or a specific menu item having been selected.

 The Trait is used when the page is constructed to ensure that the page is currently in view.

-By default, there will be a 2 second wait for the element to appear before the test will fail.
+By default, there will be a 2-second wait for the element to appear before the test will fail.

 ### Example

 In the below example, a page is being defined for the XAML Controls Gallery app which showcases the functionality of a combo box control.

 You'll notice in this example that there are multiple actions that this page can serve.
-Where an action can be chained, the instance of the page can be returned to produce a simple human-readable test.
+Where actions can be chained, the instance of the page can be returned to produce a simple human-readable test.

 ```csharp
 namespace XamlControlsGallery.Pages.BasicInput